 University of Chicago Library WebsiteA complete redesign and content audit of the Library's website.

-The University of Chicago's website had not been changed in twelve years, leading to stale and repetitive content that was not mobile friendly or ADA compliant.
-The CMS was being retired, so we needed to find a new platform that we could be supported in-house and allow for all librarians to edit and add to as needed.
+Twelve years out of date, the University of Chicago's website accumulated stale and repetitive content that was not mobile friendly or ADA compliant.
+The CMS was being retired, so we needed to find a new platform that could be supported in-house and allow for our 350+ staff to edit and add content.

 The website was text-heavy with patrons only using small and specific parts of the siloed content.
 Additionally, each of the five library branches had their own look as well as duplicative information that sometimes contradicted itself.